 Empire State Line

-- New 345 kV switchyard (“East Stolle Substation”) at the southern terminus of the transmission line in the Town of Elma featuring a new shunt reactor.
+- The new East Stolle substation, located at the southern terminus of the transmission line in the Town of Elma, is a 345 kV switchyard featuring a new shunt reactor.

-The Empire State Line is expected to improve electric reliability across the New York State electric grid and support New York’s goal of maximizing the flow of energy from renewable resources in the region.
+The Empire State Line improves electric reliability across New York’s state electric grid and supports the state’s goal of maximizing the flow of energy from renewable resources in the region.